Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 my friend and go to MIT.
 They will give you a good sn.

 In the meantime, explain the submarine production cycle of 5-6 years for the lead ship.
-That is, based on your ideas, you need to take a rocket and then wait another 5 years for the carrier?
+That is, based on your ideas, we need to accept the missile and then wait another 5 years for the carrier?

 PS do not explain what prevents you from launching (without launching the first stage) from the rocket shaft in the event of an emergency.